pingcap/docs/privilege-management.md

 ### REVOKE

-Requires the `GRANT` privilege and those privileges targeted by `REVOKE` statement.
+Requires the `GRANT` privilege and those privileges targeted by the `REVOKE` statement.

 `REVOKE ROLE` requires `SUPER` privilege.